msabramo/kallithea/docs/installation_win.rst

 it again.

-Step9 - Running RhodeCode
+Step9 - Running Kallithea
 -------------------------

-In the previous command prompt, being in the C:\\RhodeCode\\Bin folder, just type::
+In the previous command prompt, being in the C:\\Kallithea\\Bin folder, just type::

  paster serve production.ini